 Conflicts with global OS shortcuts

 Predefined keymaps do not cover every possible platform, version, and configuration.
 Some shortcuts can conflict with global system actions and shortcuts for third-party software.
 To fix these conflicts, you can reassign or disable the conflicting shortcut.

-AppCode detects the conflicts and notifies you with a popup message:
+AppCode detects conflicts with system shortcuts and notifies you with a popup message: